emberjs/rfcs/text/0000-assisted-upgrades.md

 # Summary

 Manually updating Ember apps to remove depreciated syntax is time consuming and error-prone.
-We should automate this process where possible and make it a first class citizen in Ember.
+We should automate this process where possible, making it a first class citizen in Ember.

 # Motivation

 Simplifying the Ember upgrade process is good for everyone.
 Application developers spend less time upgrading their apps and have a reduced likelihood of introducing bugs.
-New Ember features can be more ambitious with syntax changes and possibly have shorter depreciation timeframes allowing for a leaner framework codebase.
+New Ember features can be more ambitious with syntax changes and we can have shorter depreciation timeframes allowing for a leaner framework codebase.

 # Detailed design